 - Communication and clerical errors at the hospital or doctor’s office

 Understanding the possible reasons why the failed diagnosis happened is a critical part of holding the medical provider liable.
-Chicago medical malpractice cases are fact-specific, and the outcome will depend heavily on the individual circumstances in your case.
+Chicago failure to diagnose cases are fact-specific, and the outcome will depend heavily on the individual circumstances in your case.

 Proving Medical Malpractice In A Failed Diagnosis Case in Chicago